-- Ensure the Arctic remains a stable, conflict-free region; - Preserve Freedom of the Seas; and - Promote partnerships within the U.S. Government and with allies and partners to achieve the above objectives....
+- Defend U.S. sovereignty and the homeland from attack; - Ensure the Arctic remains a stable, conflict-free region; - Preserve Freedom of the Seas; and - Promote partnerships within the U.S. Government and with allies and partners to achieve the above objectives....